wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

     <tr>
         <td>Session Management</td>
         <td>
-            The optional session element makes the endpoint a session affinity based load balancing endpoint.
+            A session management method from the load balancing group.
+This element makes the endpoint a session affinity-based load balancing endpoint.
 If it is specified, sessions are bound to endpoints in the first message and all successive messages for those sessions are directed to their associated endpoints.
-            A session management method from the load balancing group.
             The possible values are as follows.
             <ul>
-               <li>None: If this is selected, session management is not used.</li>
+               <li><b>None</b>: If this is selected, session management is not used.</li>
-               <li>Transport: If this is selected, session management is done on the transport level using HTTP cookies.</li>
+               <li><b>Transport</b>: If this is selected, session management is done on the transport level using HTTP cookies.</li>
-               <li>SOAP: If this is selected, session management is done using SOAP sessions.</li>
+               <li><b>SOAP</b>: If this is selected, session management is done using SOAP sessions.</li>
-               <li>Client ID: If this is selected, session management is done using an ID sent by the client.</li>
+               <li><b>Client ID</b>: If this is selected, session management is done using an ID sent by the client.</li>
             </ul>
             <b>Note</b>: Currently there are two types of sessions supported in SAL endpoints.
-Namely HTTP transport based session which identifies the sessions based on HTTP cookies and the client session which identifies the session by looking at a SOAP header sent by the client with the `QName "[http://ws.apache.org/ns/synapse]ClientID"`.
+Namely the HTTP transport based session which identifies the sessions based on HTTP cookies and the client session which identifies the session by looking at a SOAP header sent by the client with the <code>QName "[http://ws.apache.org/ns/synapse]ClientID"</code>.
          </td>
     </tr>
     <tr>